paulfioravanti/survey_tool_elm/README.md

 Therefore, a new build of this application must be manually generated locally before every Heroku deployment.
 Hence, the `build` directory has been put under version control (by default it is `.gitignore`d).
-This means the deployment steps are:

-- Run `elm-app build`
-- Commit the changes to the `build` directory to the repository
+The push/deployment process is mostly automated via the `push` script in the root directory.
+The way to use it is:

-- Deploy to Heroku
+- `./push back`: push repo contents to Github and deploy the back end app to Heroku

-OR

-- `./push back` to push the back end to Github and Heroku
+- `./push front`: generate a build, push repo contents to Github, then deploy the front end app to Heroku
-- `./push front` to generate a build, and then push the front end to Github and Heroku
+- `./push both`: generate a build, push repo contents to Github, then push the back and front end apps to Heroku

 ## Other